binarly-io/efiXplorer/README.md

 - [efiXplorer: Hunting for UEFI Firmware Vulnerabilities at Scale with Automated Static Analysis](https://i.blackhat.com/eu-20/Wednesday/eu-20-Labunets-efiXplorer-Hunting-For-UEFI-Firmware-Vulnerabilities-At-Scale-With-Automated-Static-Analysis.pdf)
 - [Static analysis-based recovery of service function calls in UEFI firmware](https://github.com/binarly-io/Research_Publications/blob/main/EKO_2020/EKO_2020_efiXplorer.pdf)
 - [How efiXplorer helping to solve challenges in reverse engineering of UEFI firmware](https://www.youtube.com/watch?v=FFGQJBmRkLw)

+## Acknowledgements

+Special thanks to:

+- [Hex-Rays](https://hex-rays.com/), for their support of this project through the [Hex-Rays Contributor Program](https://hex-rays.com/contributor-program)
+- All contributors who have helped improve this project (see `CONTRIBUTORS.md` for a list)
+- The authors of the projects listed below for their ideas and research efforts

 ## References